 can view and

-can edit access.
-Editors can make changes to files and projects, while viewers can only perform certain 'read only' actions, like inspecting properties, following, and commenting.
+can view access can only perform certain 'read only' actions, like inspecting properties, following, and commenting.

 These permissions have a different purpose between plans: